How does Wise work? How to Use Wise Step-by-Step Guide 2023

 Once you have your Wise account all set up and verified you’ll be able to arrange international payments, or add and convert funds in your Wise multi-currency account.
-Wise multi-currency accounts also allow customers to send and receive international payments, and spend using a linked travel debit card.
+Wise multi-currency accounts also allow customers to send and receive international payments, and spend using a linked Wise debit card.

-How to transfer money internationally with Wise
+How to use Wise to transfer money internationally

-Transfering money with Wise is easy – and you can get started online or using the Wise app, without even needing to leave home:
+Transfering money with Wise is easy – and you can get started online or using the Wise app, without even needing to leave home.

 - Log into your account